AyeGill/personal-site/content/PaperNotes/SSV16.md

 [^1]: This perspective is also developed in [@FS18HypergraphCats], for *hypergraph categories*

-Note that "wiring diagram algebras" are also categories, since there is a given wiring diagram with two boxes next to each other (giving composition), and a wiring diagram which is just a wire, giving identities.
-It may be possible to prove some sort of coherence theorem stating that they are equivalent.
+Note that "wiring diagram algebras" are almost categories, since the wiring diagram with two boxes in sequence gives a composition.
+However, the models considered in the paper lack identities - the reason for this is that there is no identity open dynamical system.
+Hence the extra generality of the wiring diagram approach seems to be really necessary.